 Day 12: Game drive in Ngorongoro Crater:

 We start the day with an early morning game drive before heading to Ngorongoro Conservation Area.
 Ngorongoro is a special place in that it is a Conservation Area, not a National Park; this means that the whole area is managed for both the animals and the local Masai people who graze their cattle alongside the indigenous wildlife.
-During the drive in Ngorongoro we have a chance to glimpse something of the Masai way of life.
+During the drive-in Ngorongoro, we have a chance to glimpse something of the Masai way of life.
 After stopping at the entrance gate, where there is a chance to learn more about this fascinating volcanic landscape, we will drive around the rim of the Crater itself, and from here we can look down and see the herd of wildebeest or buffalos.
-Finally we descend into the crater.
-The crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino and leopard (if you are lucky).
-The only animal you won’t see in here is a giraffe, whose long legs are unable to cope with the steeps sides of the crater.
-In the late afternoon we travel just outside of the Crater to our special tented camp.
+Finally, we descend into the crater.
+The crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino, and leopard (if you are lucky).
+The only animal you won’t see here is a giraffe, whose long legs are unable to cope with the steeps sides of the crater.
+In the late afternoon, we travel just outside of the Crater to our special tented camp.